Jamazi4/bimcat/node-notes.md

 the extrude geometry seems not to be indexed for some reason- fixed

+### --15-07-2025--

+extrude debugging -
+component :

+--Linestring-Extrusion-Bugs--
+has bugs in planes and cylinder:

+make use of three-mesh-bvh and replace orderBoundaryEdges and extractBoundaryEdges.

+mess with merging vertices.

+a lot of redundant code and flags done by gemini - tidy it up

 ## General

 the problems to solve can be divided into two categories: